kiranma72/abdm-docs/content/1-basics/Understanding_the_PHR_Framework.md

 {{% /notice %}}
 Users can start with a self declared ABHA address and later link it to an ABHA number

-While users are allowed to create more than one ABHA address, ABDM encourages every induvidual to have only ONE ABHA address.
+{{% icon icon="user-check" %}} *Note* : While users are allowed to create more than one ABHA address, ABDM encourages every induvidual to have only ONE ABHA address.
 The process of obtaining an ABHA address is designed to ensure that users don't accidentally create multiple addresses

 {{% icon icon="user-check" %}} *Try it out* - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
 This will create an ABHA address on the @sbx HIE-CM hosted within the sandbox